Joint Compression and Deadline Optimization for Wireless Federated Learning: Experimental Results

-In this subsection, we compare the proposed JCDO scheme with three benchmark schemes in the task of object detection, where the $q_m^{(t)}$ in FedTOE scheme is preset to $0.5$.
+In this subsection, we compare the proposed JCDO scheme with three benchmark schemes in the task of object detection, where the $q_m^{(t)}$ in FedTOE is preset to $0.5$.
 The test performance versus training time is shown in Fig. \ref{Fig:AD test acc}.
-Firstly, it can be seen that the original FedAVG algorithm requires an extremely long time to complete the learning task.
+Firstly, it can be seen that the original FedSGD algorithm requires an extremely long time to complete the learning task.
 This is because the FEEL requires a time-consuming data exchange during each update round.
 Devices need to upload $7,041,025$ parameters in YOLOv5 network to the server simultaneously, which results in prohibitive communication overhead for bandwidth limited communication system.
 In addition, due to the instability of the wireless environment, some straggler devices further prolong the per-round latency.
 It reminds us that data compression and deadline design are necessary for the practical deployment of FEEL.
 Secondly, the total training time of the other three schemes based on data compression is significantly shortened, all of them can complete the task in $9000$s.
-Finally, the proposed JCDO scheme still outperforms the CO and FedTOE scheme, as it gives better guidance for the setting of sparse ratio and deadline based on theoretical analysis, achieves a speed-up of 30 times compared to the vanilla FedAVG algorithm.
+Finally, the proposed JCDO scheme still outperforms CO and FedTOE, as it gives better guidance for the setting of sparse ratio and deadline based on theoretical analysis.
+It can be found that the proposed JCDO scheme achieves a speed-up of 30 times compared to the vanilla FedSGD algorithm.
 The robustness of the proposed scheme for tackling a variety of learning tasks is verified.